Greenview

 Watering of gardens is never to be unattended; hose timers are prohibited.

-COMPOSTING: Any organic waste generated during the growing season may be tilled into the soil, placed in a designated compost area on-site, or taken home for composting by the city.
+COMPOSTING: Any organic waste generated during the growing season may be tilled into the soil or taken home for composting by the city.
 However, diseased plants should always be removed from the site, to minimize the presence of pathogens in the gardens.

 Please do not create renegade compost piles anywhere outside of your garden plot and do not discard of any organic or inorganic material in the woods.
 This area is protected by NAP.

-COMMUNICATION: Watch the bulletin board and feel free to use it to make announcements regarding garden business.
-Expect a few phone calls asking you to help out with volunteer tasks.
+COMMUNICATION: Expect a few email asking you to help out with volunteer tasks.
 In recent years, we have also used the garden group email list to make important announcements.
 If you have not already notified us of your email address, let us know right away!
 Finally, e-newsletters will also contain important information about upcoming projects and events.

 ABANDONED PLOTS: Plots that have not been seriously worked by June 1st or are overgrown with weeds taller than 18” at any point in the season will be considered abandoned and may be reassigned.
 Contact your site coordinator or the office if you are having problems getting started or if you have to abandon your plot.

-FALL CLEAN-UP: Your plot must be cleared no later than day's end on Saturday, October 20th, 2012.
+FALL CLEAN-UP: Your plot must be cleared no later than day's end on the third Saturday in October.
 Organic material may be chopped up and spread evenly across your plot to be plowed in later.
 Take home all non-organic material, i.e. fences, stakes, plastic, paper, etc. Failure to clean up your plot according to the guidelines set forth in the Member Handbook may result in discharge from the garden.